 4. Read.
 I can tend to overdo the computer work at night because that’s quite honestly some of the only “free” time I have during the day, besides nap time.
 But because it is work, it also can keep me from relaxing in the way I need to before hitting the hay.
 Since I’ve been allowing myself time to read, I’ve noticed a significant difference in my state of mind before trying to fall asleep.

 5. Pray.
 Taking time to leave my worries and cares at the feet of Jesus allows me to not only have sweet fellowship with Him, but also to not carry those worries and cares with me to bed.

-6. Drink the sleep tonic.
+6. Drink the herbal tea recipe for sleep.
 (I can hear you now, shouting “JUST GIVE ME THE DANGED RECIPE ALREADY!”).
 Fine.
 I will.

 Please note, I’ve included links to buy these herbs online from one of the premier super supplier of potent herbs and spices.
 Naturally, with the simple nature of this tonic, the freshness and quality of the spices really matters.
 Find the best you can.

 - 3 cinnamon sticks